-Fine example of the Mercator's map of Sweden and Norway, one of the most important and influential maps of Scandinavia published in the 16th Century.
+Fine example of Mercator's map of Sweden and Norway.
+It is one of the most important and influential maps of Scandinavia published in the 16th century.

-While Oretlius had issued a regional map that included Scandinavia, Mercator's map is both more accurate and more focused on the region.
-For the next several decades, Mercator's map became the most accurate and detailed map of the region to appear in a commercial atlas.
+While Ortelius had issued a regional map that included Scandinavia, Mercator's map is more accurate and included more focused detail of the area.
+Ultimately, it became the most reliable commercial map of the region for several decades.